akamai/terraform-provider-akamai/docs/data-sources/appsec_eval_rule_condition_exception.md

 In addition to the arguments above, the following attributes are exported:

-* `output_text` - A tabular display showing boolean values indicating whether conditions and exceptions are present
+* `output_text` - A tabular display showing boolean values indicating whether conditions and exceptions are present.

 * `json` - A JSON-formatted list of the condition and exception information for the specified rule.